-These pancakes are made with coconut flour and they are fluffy – which is a bit harder to achieve when using almond flour (what I usually bake with).
+These pancakes are made with coconut flour and they are fluffy, which is a bit harder to achieve when using almond flour, however I solved the challenge by adding yogurt and coconut flour to my recipe for fluffy pancakes using both almond and coconut flour.
 There are many virtues to coconut flour, but more importantly, the test for really good pancakes is the fluff factor, and these deliver the fluff.

 - 3 large eggs

-- 1 teaspoon oil (ghee, coconut oil, or other cooking oil)
+- 1 teaspoon oil coconut or other cooking oil

 - 1/2 teaspoon vanilla extract

 - 1/4 teaspoon cinnamon